-The Almshouse and Schoolroom is a charming and unique site comprising of several buildings dating back to the seventeenth century.
+The charming and unique Almshouse and Schoolroom consists of several buildings dating back to the seventeenth century.
 The schoolroom is largely unchanged and contains many original features and furnishings.

-Though steeped in the 17th century the complex is very much alive today.
+Though steeped in the 17th century, the complex is very much alive today.
 Trustees continue to manage the property whilst volunteer guides welcome visitors from all over the world.
 Beneficiaries still live in the original six almshouses and a conversion to the stable block has created four further dwellings.
-The schoolroom and grounds are occasionally used for outside events – you could even chance upon a local choir enjoying the acoustics of the fine old building!
+The complex is ooccasionally used for outside events – you could even chance upon a local choir enjoying the acoustics of the fine old building!